Tharisky/Portfolio/Projects/VAPT ( March 2022) - Metasploitable 2/Report.md

 # Section 2: Execution of the Penetration Tests

-This section encompass the penetration carried out on Happiee web app in details, the test follows the methodology discussed in class, and the stages of the test includes:
+This section encompasses the penetration carried out on the Happiee web app in detail.
+The test follows the methodology discussed in class, and the stages of the test include:
 1. Reconnaissance and scanning
 2. Gaining Access
 3. Maintaining Access
 4. Clearing Tracks

-# Reconnaissance and Scanning
+### Reconnaissance and Scanning
-During this stage, Risky_Corporations examined and analyzed to obtain information needed to proceed with the test.
-Nmap,  powerful scanning tool, was used to scan the assets to capture information about them.
-Goburster was also used to enumerate hidden directories on the website  The tools used during this phase includes:
+During this stage, Risky_Corporations was examined and analyzed to obtain the information needed to proceed with the test.
+Nmap, a  powerful scanning tool, was used to scan the assets to capture information about them.
+Goburster was also used to enumerate hidden directories on the website.
+The tools used during this phase include:

-1. Goburster: Gobuster is a tool primarily used for directory and file brute-forcing on web servers.
-It was used to discover hidden files and directories on Risky_Corporations web server.
+1. Gobuster: Gobuster is a tool primarily used for directory and file brute-forcing on web servers.
+It was used to discover hidden files and directories on Risky_Corporations' web server.
 2. Nmap: Nmap is a powerful open-source network scanning tool used for network discovery and security auditing.
-It was used to discover the services running on Risky_Corporations server
+It was used to discover the services running on the Risky_Corporations server
 3. Smtp-user-enum: The Smtp-User-Enum is a tool used to discover valid users  on a target mail server.